rust-lang/book/src/ownership.md

 memory that `data` points to.
 And then `s1` goes out of scope, and it will _also_ try to free the memory that `data` points to!
 That’s bad.

 So what’s the solution?
 Here, we stand at a crossroads.
-There are a few options here.
+There are a few options.
 One would be to declare that assignment will also copy out any data.
 This works, but is inefficient: what if our `String` contained a novel?
 Also, it only works for memory.
 What if, instead of a `String`, we had a `TcpConnection`?
 Opening and closing a network connection is very similar to allocating and freeing memory.
-The solution that we could use there is to create a callback, similar to `drop()`, that runs when we assign something.
+The solution that we could use there is to allow the programmer to hook into the assignment, similar to `drop()`, and write code fix things up.
 That would work, but now, an `=` can run arbitrary code.
 That’s also not good, and it doesn’t solve our efficiency concerns either.

-Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory, and therefore, need to free it.
+Let’s take a step back: the root of the problem is that `s1` and `s2` both think that they have control of the memory, and therefore needs to free it.
-Instead of trying to copy the memory, we could say that `s1` is no longer valid, and therefore, doesn’t need to free anything.
+Instead of trying to copy the allocated memory, we could say that `s1` is no longer valid, and therefore, doesn’t need to free anything.
 This is in fact the choice that Rust makes.
-Check out what happens when you try to use `s1` after `s2` is created:
+Check it out what happens when you try to use `s1` after `s2` is created:

 ```rust,ignore